ohwgiles/laminar/UserManual.md

 # Job chains

 A typical pipeline may involve several steps, such as build, test and deploy.
-Depending on the project, these may be broken up into seperate laminar jobs for maximal flexibility.
+Depending on the project, these may be broken up into separate laminar jobs for maximal flexibility.

 The preferred way to accomplish this in Laminar is to use the same method as [regular run triggering](#Triggering-a-run), that is, calling `laminarc` directly in your `example.run` scripts.